A Fun-Filled Yokohama Day Trip Guide

 Kirin Brewery Yokohama Factory (キリンビール 横浜工場)

-For those that are beer aficionados, the Kirin Beer Factory offers free 80-minute tours to showcase their brewing facilities and of course, beer tastings!
+For those who are beer aficionados, the Kirin Beer Factory offers free 80-minute tours to showcase their brewing facilities and of course, beer tastings!
 Tours are typically in Japanese, but English guides are occasionally available.
 Regardless, learning about the significance of Kirin’s impact on beer in Japan plus getting to attend a free tasting was enough to say, sign us up!

 The tour takes you around different parts of the factory with areas to observe the manufacturing process and read about the history of Kirin.
 One thing I found astounding is that every minute 2,000 cans of beer are filled and packed!
 At the end of the tour, you’ll exchange your tickets for three glasses of beer to try.